Booker calls House GOP candidate Cawthorn racist over his website accusing senator of working to ‘ruin white males’

 Fiedler, a former dean of the Boston University College of Communication, volunteered for Booker’s 2020 presidential campaign.
 Fiedler helps run a nonprofit news site in North Carolina, AVL Watchdog, that has written critically about Cawthorn.

-The language on the website was changed to remove the claim that Fiedler worked against White males and replaced with language that claims that the Pulitzer Prize-winning journalist is “an unapologetic defender of left-wing identity politics.”
+The language on the website was changed to remove the claim that Fiedler worked against White men and replaced with language that claims that the Pulitzer Prize-winning journalist is “an unapologetic defender of left-wing identity politics.”

 Booker told HuffPost he took the language initially written on the site personally because he had spent time in the district and his “dad worked in that district.
 My dad is from Hendersonville, North Carolina, and I know the grace and goodness of that district.”